Liraglutide (GLP-1) (3mg)

 Liraglutide (GLP-1) Peptide

-Liraglutide (GLP-1) is a chemical peptide, known also as Glucagon Like Peptide-1 (GLP-1).
-It is a peptide hormone that occurs naturally, containing roughly 30 to 31 amino acids.
+Liraglutide is a chemical peptide, which belongs to the class of glucagon-like peptide-1 receptor agonists (GLP-1RAs).
+It mimics the GLP-1 peptide hormone that occurs naturally, containing 31 amino acids in its active form.
+Specifically, Liraglutide appears to exert a 97% similarity to the active form of GLP-1.
 It appears to function primarily in lowering blood glucose levels through activation on beta cells of the Islet of Langerhans to produce insulin.
 Its apparent functions may not be limited to blood glucose reduction, it may also act on the gastrointestinal tract (GIT), cardiovascular system, and brain.
 It has also been researched for potential function within fat tissues, muscle tissues, bone, liver, lungs, and kidneys.

 Specifications